jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 People who shop at Whole Foods are already sold on fair-trade coffee.
-People who buy a gas SUV will likely reject climate change.
+People who leases the latest sports car is already looking at next years model.
 Anyone subscribed to Martha Stewart Living is looking to renovate their home.

 The Right and Left want to sell their chosen products.
 But they don't go out and say that because they have thousands of products in their catalog.
 The only way to sell each of them is to use philosophy.
 Like with a brand, once a person buys into a philosophy, they will sell themselves on the tools and techniques of its unique way of thinking.